 Toy Industry Association (TIA) Statement on Button Cell Batteries

-Batteries – especially small, button batteries – from any source can pose a serious health hazard if swallowed.
+Batteries – especially small, button-size batteries – can pose a serious health hazard if swallowed.

-This is why there is a long standing safety standard requiring that batteries in toys be made inaccessible to young children.
+This is why there is a long-standing safety standard requiring that batteries used in toys be made inaccessible to young children.
 All toys sold in the United States must comply with this battery standard.

 Parents and caregivers are reminded that there are many non-toy products in the home that contain small batteries – such as remote controls, clocks, watches, flashlights, and hearing aids.
 However, these products may not be subject to the same type of strict safety standards as toys, and children may be able to gain access to batteries from these common items in the home.